Limited-Memory BFGS with Displacement Aggregation

 Davidon is credited as being the inventor of quasi-Newton methods \cite{Davi91}.
 For further information on their theoretical properties, typically when coupled with line searches to ensure convergence, see, e.g., \cite{ByrdNoce89,ByrdNoceYuan87,DennMore74,DennSchn96,NoceWrig06,Pear69,Powe76,Ritt79,Ritt81}.
 Within the class of quasi-Newton methods, algorithms that employ Broyden--Fletcher--Goldfarb--Shanno (BFGS) approximations of Hessian matrices have enjoyed particular success; see \cite{Broy70,Flet70,Gold70,Shan70}.
 This is true when minimizing smooth objectives, as is the focus in the aforementioned references, but also when minimizing nonsmooth \cite{BonnGilbLemaSaga95,CurtQue13,CurtQue15,HaarMietMaek04,LewiOver13,MiffSunQi98,VlceLuks01} or stochastic \cite{berahas2016multi,berahas2020robust,byrd2016stochastic,Curt16,gower2016stochastic,keskar2016adaqn,mokhtari2015global,schraudolph2007stochastic,wang2017stochastic} functions.

 For solving large-scale problems, i.e., minimizing objective functions involving thousands or millions of variables, \emph{limited-memory} variants of quasi-Newton methods, such as the limited-memory variant of BFGS \cite{Noce80} (known as L-BFGS), have been successful for various applications.
-The main benefit of a limited-memory scheme is that one need not store the often-dense Hessian approximation; rather, one need only store a few pairs of vectors, known as \emph{curvature pairs}, with dimension equal to the number of variables.
+The main benefit of a limited-memory scheme is that one need not store nor compute matrix-vector products with the often-dense Hessian approximation; rather, one need only store a few pairs of vectors, known as \emph{curvature pairs}, with dimension equal to the number of variables, and one can compute matrix-vector products with the corresponding Hessian approximation with relatively low computational cost.
 That said, one disadvantage of contemporary limited-memory methods is that they do not enjoy the local superlinear convergence rate properties achieved by full-memory schemes.
 Moreover, one does not know \emph{a priori} what number of pairs should be maintained to attain good performance when solving a particular problem.
 Recent work \cite{BoggByrd19} has attempted to develop an adaptive limited-memory BFGS method in which the number of stored curvature pairs is updated dynamically within the algorithm.
 However, while this approach has led to some improved empirical performance, it has not been coupled with any strengthened theoretical guarantees.